onekey-sec/unblob/docs/formats.md

 ## Compression

-For compression formats, metadata cannot be preserved, as they are not container formats like archives.
+For compression formats, metadata cannot be preserved, as this information in most cases is not stored in the format.

 | Format        | Handler                                     | Extractor                       |
 | ------------- | ------------------------------------------- | ------------------------------- |